Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 Vertical Assets (V)

 This asset class includes buildings for the occupancy of people and equipment.
-They have two main aspects:
+They have a building shell that includes foundation, floors, walls, roof, windows, and doors.
+To be safe and comfortable a building requires direct service.

 Vertical assets have the following general characteristics: